Ride Along 2

-Ride Along 2 is a 2016 American buddy cop action comedy film directed by Tim Story and written by Phil Hay and Matt Manfredi.
-It is the sequel to the 2014 film Ride Along.
-The film stars Kevin Hart, Ice Cube, Ken Jeong, Benjamin Bratt, Olivia Munn, Bruce McGill and Tika Sumpter.
+Ride Along 2 is a 2016 American action comedy film that is the sequel to the 2014 film Ride Along, with Kevin Hart and Ice Cube reprising their roles.
+It was directed by Tim Story and written by Phil Hay and Matt Manfredi.
+It also stars Ken Jeong, Benjamin Bratt, Olivia Munn, Bruce McGill and Tika Sumpter.

 Universal Pictures released the film on January 15, 2016, and was generally panned by most critics, but, like its predecessor, was a box office success, grossing $124.6 million worldwide during its theatrical run against a $40 million budget.

 Plot

 Hacker A.J. is reviewing a list on the computer on crime lord Antonio Pope's boat, when Pope calls Port Commissioner Griffin, accusing him of stealing.
 He denies it, but Pope orders a hit on him, then tasks A.J. to find who took his money.

 Two years after the first film, James is with partner Detective Mayfield, busting drug dealer Troy.
 He pulls a gun on James so Ben, watching this on camera, comes to help.
 He threatens Troy by acting tough, only to drop his badge.
 A shootout leads to Mayfield getting shot and Troy escaping.
 When James and Ben chase him, Ben nearly gets run over.
 James captures Troy in a parking garage, finding on him a flash drive.

 Mayfield is hospitalized, and Lt.
 Brooks sends James to Miami to discover who Troy works for.
 Ben wants to go to prove he is ready for detective work, but nobody believes in him as he just caused such a mess.
 However, Angela convinces James to take him, as he is interfering with the wedding planning.
 So, they drive down to Miami.

 Trying to use homicide detective Maya Cruz's computer without permission, she punishes Ben.
 Later, when they find A.J., he says a safe in a club contains something important, but first they have to meet someone there.
 There, they find out the man is also Pope's hitman.
 A.J. creates a distraction to escape while James has a shoot-out with the hitman.
 Afterwards, with Maya they find the safe empty.
 Before they can take James' car, he realizes there is a bomb and it explodes.

 Realizing he has A.J.'s phone, Ben contacts his girlfriend Tasha to locate him.
 He convinces her to cooperate by showing her A.J.'s been hooking up with other women.
 When they find A.J., they bring him in on the investigation.
 He reveals that Pope is the real crook, despite his public image as an entrepreneur working with the new port commissioner, Nuñez.
 The team is at the home of Maya's friend/associate Alonso, whom Ben accidentally shoots.
 Nevertheless, Alonso confirms that Pope is a crook.